mailerlite/slack-notification-action/Readme.md

-# GitHub Action to Send Notificatios to Slack ✉️
+# GitHub Action to Send Notifications to Slack ✉️

 Used for sending slack notifications based on status of deployment